mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-ml-pipeline.md

 mkdir -p ${results_dir}
 ```

-The first thing the auto_runner does is source the configuration file talked about in the previous section, using the information within to set up the results directory and to isolate the bin directory.
+The first thing `auto_runner.sh` does is source the configuration file talked about in the previous section, using the information within to set up the results directory and to isolate the bin directory.

 ```bash
 # Check if server is available before continuing with anything.